Aarsh2001/Real-Time-Object-Tracking/README.md

 - If the IOU matches and the classes are diffreent, the algorithm wont be able to distingiush between the objects

 # Future Works
-- Look into Compression techniques such as pruning and uantization.
+- Look into Compression techniques such as Pruning and Quantization.
 Sparse Quantized Yolo models have a very low inference time
 - Implement [DeepSort](https://arxiv.org/pdf/1703.07402.pdf) a, CNN based metric which uses as a *Siamese Network* to account for the spatial features as well.